weiping-playnext/Zenject/Documentation/Factories.md

 }
 ```

-The dynamic parameters that are provided to the Enemy constructor are declared by using generic arguments to the `PlaceholderFactory<>` base class of `Enemy`.Factory.
-This will add a method to `Enemy.Factory` that takes the parameters with the given types, which is called by `EnemySpawner`.
+The dynamic parameters that are provided to the `Enemy` constructor are declared by providing extra generic arguments to the `PlaceholderFactory<>` base class of `Enemy.Factory`.  `PlaceholderFactory<>` contains a `Create` method with the given parameter types, which can then be called by other classes such `EnemySpawner`.

-There is no requirement that the `Enemy.Factory` class be a nested class within Enemy, however we have found this to be a very useful convention for the reasons explained below.  `Enemy.Factory` is always intentionally left empty and simply derives from the built-in Zenject `PlaceholderFactory<>` class, which handles the work of using the DiContainer to construct a new instance of Enemy.
+`Enemy.Factory` is always intentionally left empty and simply derives from the built-in Zenject `PlaceholderFactory<>` class, which handles the work of using the DiContainer to construct a new instance of `Enemy`.
 It is called `PlaceholderFactory` because it doesn't actually control how the object is created directly.
 The way that the object is created is declared in an installer in the same way it is declared for non-factory dependencies.
-For example, if our Enemy class was a MonoBehaviour on a prefab, we could install it like this instead:
+For example, if our `Enemy` class was a MonoBehaviour on a prefab, we could install it like this instead:

 ```csharp
 public class Enemy : MonoBehaviour